jivebiscuit/jivebiscuit.github.io/docs/sop/iah-sop.md

     1. Unable to point out
     1. Accept control of the aircraft

 #### 2-6-10.
-Opposite Direction Operations (ODO).
+Opposite Direction Operations (ODO)

-**DEFINITION:** IFR/VFR Operations conducted to the same or parallel runway where an aircraft is operating in a reciprocal direction of another aircraft arriving, departing, or conducting an approach.
+**Definition:** IFR/VFR Operations conducted to the same or parallel runway where an aircraft is operating in a reciprocal direction of another aircraft arriving, departing, or conducting an approach.

 1. Same Runway Procedures:
     1. IAH Local Control and I90 Controlling Sectors are responsible for initiating coordination required to accomplish an opposite direction arrival or departure.